analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 I'm not saying that the others who ship one movie a year do not create value.
 They do.
 But you never they will never create something that is memorable, or create an experience that you will never forget.

-So i think that's where I would disagree with the idea of value creation happens in both.
+So I think that's where I would disagree with the idea of value creation happens in both.
 But the question is that what do you enjoy and what creates a memorable experience, what creates an emotional arousal is rarely through efficient methods.

 For example, trips to inefficient places will be more memorable than efficient places, by design.